 Depending on the client and the severity of the disorder, the aftercare needs to be specific, timely, and executed.
 The client needs to leave his final session knowing what he needs to do in the next few weeks.
 For example, if the client is dealing with social anxiety in meeting new people, then part of his aftercare planning is to continue to meet three new people each week so his confidence grows and he can make meeting people part of his everyday life.
 He will need to take note of each of those moments and record it in a note-taking chart in order to see areas he can continue to improve or so he can see what he is doing better in each interaction.
 The client will need to include date and time for each of those events.
 I also include a “check-in” session where I ask the client to come back after 2 months and see how successful he has been in his aftercare plans for dealing with his social anxiety.
 When the client comes in for a “checkup”, we reassess his situation, and either modify or continue to move forward with the plan that was initially created.

+Provide a brief, synthesizing summary of your model and a transitional statement to the next section of your paper.

 Case Study